maxexc/react-native-photo-notes/README.md

 # react-native-photo-notes

+This is an excellent application for publishing your photo posts, interesting places, and views of where you have been.
+Based on real-time chat in comments and ratings, with the ability to add and delete posts, and descriptions, select geolocation, and display on the map those places you have visited, communicate with other users in a typical feed: convenient pop-up tips and intuitive design.

 To use this app 😊 download "Expo Go" on your mobile device from App.store or Play Store,

 for iOS(iPhone):